linode/docs/docs/applications/game-servers/minecraft-with-mcmyadmin-on-debian.md

         COMMIT
         ~~~

-2. By default, both McMyAdmin and Minecraft operate on IPv4 but unlike a default Minecraft server installation, McMyAdmin does not listen for incoming IPv6 traffic.
-Since Minecraft can not use both protocols simultaneously, IPv4 is usually chosen over IPv6 because of its much greater availablity, thus not excluding players whose ISPs or hardware don't support IPv6.
+2. By default, both McMyAdmin and Minecraft operate on IPv4, but unlike a default Minecraft server installation, McMyAdmin does not listen for incoming IPv6 traffic.
+Since Minecraft can not use both protocols simultaneously, IPv4 is usually chosen over IPv6 because of its much greater availablity; thus, including players whose ISPs or hardware don't support IPv6.

 	If you choose not to use IPv6 on your Minecraft server, you should disable it by adding the following lines to `/etc/sysctl.d/99-sysctl.conf`: